junichi11/netbeans-github-issues-plugin/README.md

 If you want to enable/disable these queries, Please change them on the Options panel.(Tools > Options > Team > GitHub Issues)

+## GitHub OAuth Token

+You can get a your OAuth token from the following: Settings > Applications > Personal access tokens > Generate new token

+- Check `repo`
+- Input token description
+- Click generate token

 ## Resources

 - [egit-github](https://github.com/eclipse/egit-github)